hamelsmu/simple_flask_app/README.md

 5. Allow user to view their history.
 6. Handle errors and validation.
 7. Apply styling
+8. Demonstrates how to deploy Dockerized apps to the public with Heroku.

 This project does not use any javascript and is extremely basic and explores the mechanics of bootstrap and routing.

-This project also explores how to deploy apps that are built inside a Docker container to the public using Heroku.